IACCP Author Agreement

 - The Author represents and warrants to IACCP that the work does not infringe on any copyright, violate any property rights, or contain any scandalous, libelous, or unlawful matter, and that the Author agrees to hold IACCP harmless against any claims that may be incurred.

-- The Author understands and agrees that once the Work is made available on-line through the IACCP website it will be considered to be in the public domain and therefore capable of being copied by other persons.
+- The Author understands and agrees that once the Work is made available on-line through the IACCP website it will be available online and therefore capable of being copied by other persons.
 While the intent and spirit of this Project is to make the Work of all Authors free to all interested scholars, therefore making it both unethical and illegal for anyone to copy it for any form of monetary compensations, both the Author and IACCP realize that it is possible that individuals with malicious or mercenary intent could create situations where either compensation or unwarranted activity is involved In the event such cases occur, both IACCP and the Author reserve the right to take legal action against any party involved for violation of copyright.

 - The editor of the Project, under the supervision of the IACCP Communication and Publications Committee, shall have the right to make such editorial changes and revisions in the Work as deemed necessary or advisable (including chapter title) for clarity, brevity, and conformity to style, and the Author shall have the right of approval of major changes made by IACCP.
 Such changes shall normally be mediated by e-mail correspondence either before or after making the Work available on the IACCP website.